 Syria

-The Syrian War began in 2011 and has resulted in the death or injury of hundreds of thousands of civilians.
-Over half of the country’s total population has been displaced.
-As in the previous year, Syrians have been facing sharp macroeconomic deterioration that has resulted in currency depreciation, hyperinflation, and mass unemployment.
-Most displaced and refugees continue to live in substandard, damaged and/or inadequate shelter conditions that provide little protection against the harsh winter weather and put lives at grave risk.
-Compounded by the impacts of devastating earthquakes that hit southern Turkey and northwestern Syria, many others have been newly displaced across the affected regions in Syria, with the death toll continuing to rise.
+The civil war in Syria began in 2011 and has resulted in the death or injury of hundreds of thousands of civilians and the displacement of over half of the country’s population.
+Syrians continue to face macroeconomic crises, including currency depreciation, hyperinflation, and mass unemployment.
+Most displaced people and refugees live in substandard, damaged and/or inadequate shelter conditions that provide little protection against the harsh winter conditions and put lives at grave risk.
+Compounded by the impacts of devastating earthquakes that hit southern Türkiye and northwestern Syria in February 2023, numerous have been newly displaced across the affected regions, with the death toll surpassing 50,000 people.
+The food security situation has deteriorated, with over 12 million Syrians in need of urgent food assistance.

 Syria Emergency Relief